What Happens During an Opioid Overdose?

 Trust Applegate Recovery

 At Applegate Recovery, we specialize in OBOT for adults.
-Our team of physicians and other care professionals provides each patient with a comprehensive MAT program tailored to individual needs, and they work hard to ensure every individual receives the support they need to overcome opioid addiction.
+Across our multiple locations, our team of physicians and other care professionals provides each patient with a comprehensive MAT program tailored to individual needs, and they work hard to ensure every individual receives the support they need to overcome opioid addiction.

 If you or someone you care about has experienced an overdose or is otherwise struggling with an addiction to opioids, there is no time to waste in getting the help necessary to heal.
 Call Applegate Recovery at 888.488.5337 or fill out our contact form to get started.